sthzg/gcli-scala/README.md

     > run and now for something different --yfrom:2010 --yto:2013
     Searching for: and now for something different
     noop: would run open https://www.google.com/?#q=and+now+for+something+different&tbs=cdr:1,cd_min:2010,cd_max:2013

+**Running from CLI**
+–––

+Executing by typing `$ java -jar ...` is cumbersome.
+On Unix/Linux it is easy to get around with either an alias or a shell script.
+An alias in a dot-file like `.bashrc` might look like.

+    alias gcli='java -jar /path/to/gcli-scala.jar'

 **More interesting stuff** (*that might be added*)